Yuanyun-Yong/Horror-Game/README.md

 - Theme:
   - Frankenstein-esque main concept
   - Player plays a monster (though this is not shown or told)
     - They will encounter NPCs and depending on what they choose to do, there are different resultant sequences
-  -
+    - The combined effects of the choices will affect the end result of the game
+  - NPCs will appear as normal humans until a wrong choice is made to reveal their inner monster
+    - Sometimes there will be no choice at all and the NPC will "turn" into a monster all on their own

 - Environment:
   - Semi open-world